 Psychological Trauma – Awareness and Understanding

-Fire staff will learn the definition of resilience, stress, and trauma, the various responses a healthy human may experience after a stressful or traumatic event, followed by assessment and intervention practices to mitigate the negative impacts of trauma, psychological distress and dis.
+Fire staff will learn the definition of resilience, stress and trauma, the various responses a healthy human may experience after a stressful or traumatic event, followed by assessment and intervention practices to mitigate the negative impacts of trauma, psychological distress, and disorder.

 - Build an understanding of psychological trauma and the impacts on personnel

 - Learn to recognize the signs and symptoms of stress and trauma

 - Encourage early response to psychological trauma